Video introduction as suggested by the Stern School

 assignment alone.
 You may be called upon in class to explain your answer to the assignments.

 All assignments are mandatory.
-To view the on-line assignments, login at http://www.almaris.com/assess/ using your official Stern email (no aliases) and most recent password emailed to you by Almaris.
+After the first day of class, you can view the on-line assignments at http://www.almaris.com/assess/ using your official Stern email (no aliases) and most recent password emailed to you by Almaris.
 The Almaris password is different from the Stern password.
 To retrieve the password, use your Stern email id as it appears in the registrar's records.

 Assignments are marked "late" if you do not meet or exceed the passing score described below before the deadline.
 There is no additional penalty for lateness other than the low score.